- With weight plate or medicine ball in hand, sit on stability

 acts to counter weight's resistance, greatest downward force

-onto floor is place on foot nearest side of added weight.
+onto floor is placed on foot nearest side of added weight.
 Since

-foot of near leg provides more secure base of support, external
+foot of near leg provides more secured base of support, external

 rotation of near hip provides significantly more torque as compared